charizard8888/Test/Dragon Heaven Super Staff Bros sets.md

 Sacred Hax: Psychic Type | Physical move | 150 Base Power |PP: 15| Additional Effect: 40% Chance too burn the target | Animation: Bolt Strike|Priority:0
 Flair Hax: Mega Hax Serene Grace +  Protean

-### Ransei
-Rayquaza-Mega @ Life Orb

-Ability: Wonder Breaker
-EVs: 248 HP / 252 Atk / 252 SpA / 252 Spe
-Mild Nature
-IVs: 0 Def / 0 SpD
-- Dragon Ascent
-- Tail Glow
-- Draco Meteor
-- Legend's Ambition

-Legend's Ambition (Power: 0 +10 for every typing that exists.
-So basically 180), Attack: Special, Accuracy: 100%, Type: Dragon, PP: 8, Priority: 1, Gen: 5 Contest Condition: Cool,âŸâ€ŠTarget: One Adjacent PokÃ©mon
-Secondary effects: Super effective to all Pokemon including Fairy-type Pokemon.
-User loses 50% of their HP on use and speed is decreased by 2x making it 0.5

-Wonder Breaker: - This Pokemon's moves and their effects ignore the Abilities and Stat Boosts of other Pokemon, Status inflicted from other Pokemon, and cannot have its stats lowered.

 ### Theswordbreaker
 Arceus-Dragon @ Draco Plate